 Lowers blood pressure.
-Plendil (Felodipine) works well to lower blood pressure, but it may cause swelling in your arms and legs at higher doses.
-Lowers blood pressure.
-Removes extra water from your body.
-Microzide (Hydrochlorothiazide (Hctz)) is a well-tolerated water pill that's often the first-choice treatment for mild high blood pressure.
+Plendil (felodipine) works well to lower blood pressure, but it may cause swelling in your arms and legs at higher doses.
+Removes water from the body, which lowers blood pressure.
+Microzide (hydrochlorothiazide (HCTZ)) is a well-tolerated water pill that's often the first-choice treatment for mild high blood pressure.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
 No pricing data for this drug at this filter setting.
+Try searching on GoodRx No pricing data for this drug at this filter setting.
 Try searching on GoodRx Reviews & ratings Everyone Men Women Filter group.
 All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
 All currently selected All ages 18-34 35-54 55+

 Upset stomach 3%